June 23–25, 2022Syracuse University

 Following the distinctive SPAWN format, junior scholars will present their papers at the main workshop sessions.
 More senior scholars will serve as commentators.
 The keynote address will be delivered by Professor Atiya Husain (Carleton University).

-The seven papers for the main workshop sessions will be posted on the password-protected “Papers” section of this website in early July.
-Conference participants are not expected to read all of the papers in advance, but are encouraged to read papers selectively according to their particular interests.
+The papers for the main workshop sessions will be posted in the password-protected “Papers” section of this website.
+Conference participants are encouraged to read papers in advance.

-Each workshop session will consist of a paper presentation (40 minutes) and comment (10 minutes), followed by a brief reply by the author and an open discussion (55 minutes).
+Each workshop session will consist of a paper presentation (ca. 45 minutes) and comment (10 minutes), followed by a brief reply by the author and an open discussion (35 minutes).

-In order to maintain the small workshop format, participation in SPAWN is by invitation only and not open to the public.
-If you are not an invited participant but would like to attend, please contact the 2018 SPAWN academic organizers (see below).
-Only a small number of outside participants can be added.
+Participation in SPAWN is by invitation only and not open to the public.
+If you are not an invited participant but would like to attend, please contact the 2022 SPAWN organizers:

 This year’s conference is sponsored by the Alice Hooker ’34 Endowed Fund for Philosophy and The Central New York Humanities Corridor supported by The Andrew W. Mellon Foundation.

 (Photo credit: “Gallows V” by Tyler Merbler licensed under Creative Commons.)